njonsson/example_files/README.md

 > See what’s changed lately by reading the [project history][project-history].

-Your project may contain files that are intended to serve as explanatory samples of files provided by a project contributor or user, such as configuration and the like.
-The Mix tasks provided here enable you to easily find, copy, and check the freshness of example files and your copies of them.
+Some files in a project may be templates for unversioned files, such as user-specific configuration.
+The Mix tasks provided here find, copy, and check the freshness of example files and your copies of them.

 ## Installation